Covid-19 Privacy Notice

 - Or any other query relating to this Policy and your rights as a patient.

-We regularly review and update our Privacy Notice.
-This Privacy Notice was last updated on 11/12/2020 and will only be referred to during the coronavirus pandemic.
-This Privacy Notice is only currently valid until March 2021 unless any changes in legislation occur and this notice will have to be extended.
+*We regularly review and update our Privacy Notice.
+This part of the Privacy Notice was last updated on 02/08/2021 and will only be referred to during the coronavirus pandemic.